resbaz/nectar-cloud-lessons/Lessons/Lesson_VI/Lesson_VI.md

 ## Sharing

 > Anna has now got quite a cat collection on the go: and would like to share it with a colleague.
 How would she do this?

+**Exercise 8**

+On the images tab of the dashboard, click the drop down button next to the "Launch" button.
+Select the 'Edit' option.

+In the resultant dialogue give the image a description and check the public flag.
+Then save it.

+Once it's saved go to the list of public images and see if you can find it in there.
+Yes, that's the whole world who can now start an instance based on your image!

+Hold up a Red sticky note if you need help, and a Green one once you are done.

+**Exercise 9**

+Delete your snapshot!

 Beware the size ratchet!

 > Anna made a snapshot of a 10Gig machine: and is now trying to launch it as a 5Gig flavor.

-What happens?
+*Q* What happens?

+Hold up a Red sticky note if you think it's going to end in tears.
+And a Green one if you think that it will launch.

+*A*

+Yep: the tears have it:

-> She gets two errors: "Error: Flavor's disk is too small for requested image...
-Error: Unable to launch instance named..."
+> Anna gets the error: "Error: Flavor's disk is too small for requested image..."

+You can't cram a bigger snapshot down into a smaller instance.

 We have seen that snapshots are convenient.
 But that they do impact the performance of the VM for a short while.
 And that without extra steps, snapshots of running instances can be inexact.

 However, if we power the machine off first, then we can get a good snapshot.
 But run the big risk that we forget to start the machine again.

 We have also seen that snapshots allow you to move between different sized machines easily.

 And we have learnt that snapshots only save the primary drive of an instance.
-If you use the secondary drive, for example to put large datasets on, you will not backup that data with a snapshot.
+If you use the secondary drive, for example to put large data sets on, you will not backup that data with a snapshot.